 Read our 2016 Report Card for Boustany.

-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Boustany is shown as a purple triangle. (analysis methodology)
+Boustany is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 3412 (112th): To designate the facility of the United States Postal Service located at 1421 Veterans Memorial Drive in Abbeville, Louisiana, as the “Sergeant Richard Franklin Abshire Post Office ...

 - H.R.
 2972 (111th): To designate the facility of the United States Postal Service located at 115 West Edward Street in Erath, Louisiana, as the “Conrad DeRouen, Jr. Post Office”.

 - H.R.
 3864 (109th): Assistance for Individuals with Disabilities Affected by Hurricanes Katrina or Rita Act of 2005

 - H.R.
 3761 (109th): Flexibility for Displaced Workers Act

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Boustany sponsored bills primarily in these issue areas:

 Some of Boustany’s most recently sponsored bills include...